hoch/WAAX/README.md

-## WAAX (Web Audio API eXtension)
+## WAAX

-Web Music Framework (1.0.0-alpha2)
+Web Audio API eXtension (1.0.0-alpha2)

-> WAAX requires Web Audio API and Web Components!
+> WAAX requires Web Audio API and Web Components.

 <!-- travis build image -->

 ## Introduction

 __WAAX__ offers a comprehensive framework for web-based music application.
-Its goal is to facilitate and support the development of web-based music application.
+Its goal is to facilitate and support the development of web-based music software.

 ## Feature Highlights